SouphianeJ/ExtractDBCollections/README.md

 ## Features

 - **MongoDB URI Connection** – Connect to any MongoDB instance via connection string
+- **Database & Collection Browsing** – Automatically discover databases and collections for the selected connection
 - **Single Collection Extraction** – Download every document from a chosen collection
 - **All Collections Extraction** – Export every collection from the connected database
 - **Limit Mode** – Optionally grab only three random documents per collection